-Liquidity risk (insurance) continued
+Liquidity risk (insurance) (audited) (continued)

-The amounts of insurance contract liabilities that are payable on demand are set out by the product grouping below:
+The amounts of insurance contract liabilities that are payable on demand are set out by the product grouping below: Amounts Payable on Demand (audited)

+2024 2023

+Carrying Carrying

+Amounts Amount Amounts Amount

+Payable for these Payable for these

-Amounts Payable on Demand
+on Demand Contracts on Demand Contracts

-2024 2023 Amounts Payable on Demand Carrying Amount for these Contracts Amounts Payable on Demand Carrying Amount for these Contracts Life direct participating contracts 168,930 178,518 147,593 158,655 Life other contracts 7,887 9,963 6,384 8,609 At 31 December 176,817 188,481 153,977 167,264
+Life direct participating contracts 168,930 178,518 147,593 158,655

+Life other contracts 7,887 9,963 6,384 8,609

+At 31 December 176,817 188,481 153,977 167,264

-Insurance underwriting risk
+Insurance underwriting risk (audited)

 Insurance underwriting risk is the risk of loss through adverse experience, in either timing or amount, of insurance underwriting parameters (non-economic assumptions).
 These parameters include mortality, morbidity, longevity, lapses and expense rates.
 The principal risk our insurance manufacturing subsidiary faces is that, over time, the cost of the contract, including claims and benefits may exceed the total amount of premiums and investment income received.

 The Group's insurance manufacturing subsidiary primarily uses the following framework and processes to manage and mitigate insurance underwriting risk: